No Room to Run: Filming

 Lewis says Lakin came to Australia to work on the script with George Kirgo and Joe Gantman "but we never fundamentally solved the problems.
 I mean, it was okay but it wasn't breathtaking."

 Filming took place in and around Sydney Harbour and the Rocks.
 Prentiss and Benjamin enjoyed the shoot in part because they so rarely acted together on film.

 Lewis says "the film industry was very primitive" in Australia - he was happy with the cinematographer and camera operator but felt the grips, gaffers and electricians were too inexperienced and the stuntmen were "too careless" and almost caused someone to be injured.
 "The whole set up was poor," says Lewis.

 During filming Lewis fell in love with the woman who was Paula Prentiss' stand in and married her.

 Noel Ferrier said "my own estimation of my performance was dreadful... in fairness, it has to be said the whole film was on a par with my contribution in it."
 He says Prentiss and Benjamin were "charming" but "were both taking fluid pills to preserve their match like slenderness and consequently were forever rushing to the lavatory."

 Reception

-The Sydney Morning Herald TV critic wrote that the film had a "confused plot, badly written script, some appalling miscasting — they all help to dispel the current feeling that maybe, at last Australian films and television have come of age.
+The Sydney Morning Herald TV critic wrote that the film had a "confused plot, badly written script, some appalling miscasting—they all help to dispel the current feeling that maybe, at last Australian films and television have come of age.
 No Room To Run could have been thrown together 20 years ago, that's how amateurish it is."

 The Australian Woman's Weekly wrote "the script... is below average and the production... worse."

+Filmink called it a "thriller that seems uncertain of its tone – the bones are light hearted Hitchcock, but it seems infused with ‘70s seriousness."

 Lewis said "the Australian reviews were awful.
 We re-adjusted Sydney in terms of where things were and literal Australian reviewers couldn't stand that."